 This astounding power can get little hands into trouble, but if given clear boundaries with plenty to safely explore, most little ones will happily figure out whatever is at hand.

-When a parent gives children toys that entertain them with lights, sounds, and automated movement, the child does not take the initiative to figure out the toy--they simply press buttons and watch.
+When a parent gives a child a toy that entertains with lights, sounds, and automated movement, the child does not take the initiative to figure out how it works — they simply press buttons and watch.

-Though the short-term wow factor is fun, the long-term engagement lesson is lackadaisical at best.
-You see, flashy and noisy toys entertain by distraction, not discovery.
-It is no surprise that by the toddler years, a child has a heap of possibly working plastic toys and feels zero contentment with any of them.
+Though the short-term wow factor is fun, the long-term engagement lesson is at best lackadaisical.
+You see, flashy, noisy toys entertain through distraction, not discovery.
+Thus, it is no surprise that by the toddler years, a child has a heap of possibly working plastic toys and feels zero contentment with any of them.

 Passive Toys = Active Learning